Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Biography Section

 \begin{IEEEbiography}[{ }]{Sabine Rieder} received a B.Sc. degree in informatics from the Technical University of Munich in 2019 and a M.Sc. degree from the same university in 2021.
 Since 2022 she has been pursuing a PhD degree at the Technical University of Munich and in 2024 she joined Masaryk University for a joint PhD program.
 Her research is focused on the safety of neural networks, mainly verification and runtime monitoring. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Erwin de Gelder} received his MSc degree (cum laude) in Systems and Control from Delft University of Technology (TU Delft) in 2014.
+\begin{IEEEbiography}[{ }]{Dr. Erwin de Gelder} received his MSc degree (cum laude) in Systems and Control from Delft University of Technology in 2014.
 Since then, he has been with the Netherlands Organization for Applied Scientific Research (TNO).
 His research focuses on quantitative, data-driven, scenario-based assessment methods for automated vehicles.
 He received his Ph.D.
 (2022) on this topic from TU Delft.
-TNO StreetWise, a tool for extracting scenarios from real-world driving data for the assessment of automated vehicles, is developed based on Erwin’s research. \end{IEEEbiography}
+TNO StreetWise, a tool for extracting scenarios from real-world driving data, is developed based on Erwin’s research. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Marcel Sonntag} received the M.Sc. in automotive engineering.
 He is currently pursuing a Ph.D. degree with the Institute for Automotive Engineering (ika), RWTH Aachen University.
 At ika, he is leading the research group Safety Assurance and Effectiveness.
 His research is focussed on detecting edge cases in trajectory data, as well as assessing the safety impacts of automated vehicles. \end{IEEEbiography}